writememe/motherstarter/README.md

         └── testbed.j2
 ```

-**NOTE: All inventory templates leverage a dictionary called `inventory`, and all group template leverage a template called `groups`.
+**NOTE: All inventory templates leverage a dictionary called `inventory`, and all group templates leverage a template called `groups`.
 When customising your templates, ensure that you iterate over the correct dictionary.
 Please follow the sample templates which have been supplied**

 ### Still confused?